 Firstly, there will be a unique directory for every cache deployed on the node.
 From the picture above, we can see that there are at least two caches (Cache_A and Cache_B) whose data and indexes are maintained by the node.

-Secondly, for every partition that this node is either a primary or backup, the persistence creates a dedicated file on the file system.
+Secondly, for every partition that this node is either a primary or backup, the Ignite Native Persistence will create a dedicated file on the file system.
 For instance, the node from the picture above is responsible for partitions 1, 10 and 564.
 The indexes are stored in one file per cache.

 Finally, there files and directories related to the write-ahead log activities that are explained below.

-Next, when Ignite sees that persistence is enabled it moves the cluster from active to inactive state making sure that applications cannot modify the data until allowed.
+Next, when Ignite sees that the store is enabled it moves the cluster from active to inactive state making sure that applications can not modify the data until allowed.
 This is done to avoid situations where the cluster is being restarted and applications start modifying data that may be persisted on the nodes that have not been brought back up yet.
 So, the general practice here is to wait while all the nodes join the cluster and call

 Ignite.active(true) from any node or application you have, moving the cluster to the active state.